screepers/python-screeps/README.md

 ### Authentication

-The recommended way to authenticate to the official servers is providing your [Authorization Token](https://docs.screeps.com/auth-tokens.html) into the `token` parameter.
+The recommended way to authenticate to the official servers is providing an [Authorization Token](https://docs.screeps.com/auth-tokens.html) in the `token` parameter.

 ```python
 import screepsapi